 The underlying system, standards, protocols, specifications and operating environment for a specific device, mechanism, transmission method, type of content etc. Also see Informitv's definition at:

-(2) As "platform" might be used generically, it might include related Interactive TV technologies such as software, middleware and/or hardware.
+(2) As "platform" might be used generically, it might include related interactive TV technologies such as software, middleware and/or hardware.

 Technical platforms for Interactive TV include: MHP & DVB-MHP.
 See Interactive television Standards & Specifications.